 Out of several advantages of the DisplayPort, there is the main advantage that you do not need to change your DisplayPort cable after upgrading to a newer version of the port.
 In addition, it delivers a 144Hz refresh rate with compatible hardware and is highly interchangeable.
 Therefore, you can use the older DisplayPort cables with the new technology as they are highly compatible and can work without having any performance loss.

 There is an interesting fact about the DisplayPort that its quality does not affect the picture quality as long as you have bought it from trusted retailers or manufacturers.
 Any piece of cable can deliver the same quality if a first-generation DisplayPort cable or the latest version.
 For ultimate video quality and performance, a 7.5m DisplayPort cable is best as it does not sacrifice the quality and offers a range of flexibility.
 You can check out some high-quality cable for long-term use with impressive data quality and gaming needs.

 For gamers, a 144Hz refresh rate is the best for the ultimate gaming experience.
 It is a sweet spot that offers massive improvements over the standard 60Hz refresh rate.
 The gaming on 144Hz feels smoother and more responsive.
 144Hz monitors provide the best gaming experience unless you want to try 240Hz gaming monitors that require more advanced connecting technologies.

 LG 27GN950-B is another perfect option for 144Hz gaming that is compatible with the AMD FreeSync.
 Its 4K Nano IPS display provides a more affordable and efficient display for the best gaming.
 There are many other gaming monitors that work with the DisplayPort at 144Hz refresh rates.
-You can check out our Best 144Hz Gaming Monitors in 2021 for having a better look at the features and utilities that they offer.
+You can check out our best 144Hz gaming monitors for having a better look at the features and utilities that they offer.

 Adapters For 144Hz